alanphys/LinaQA/readme.txt

-LinaQA Readme file
+LinaQA Readme file (c) Yenzakahle MPI 2024

 1) Introduction
 LinaQA (pronounced Linakwa) is a GUI frontend for pylinac and pydicom.
 It is intended to be a general purpose medical physics quality assurance tool for radiotherapy, nuclear medicine and diagnostic radiology.
-Currently LinaQA only displays DICOM image files although other tests can still be run.

 2) Licence
 Please read the file Licence.txt.
 This means that if as a result of using this program you fry your patients, trash your linac, nuke the cat, blow the city power in a ten block radius and generally cause global thermonuclear meltdown!
 Sorry, you were warned!